-Catherine Stifter is Senior Producer at Capital Public Radio.
-She directs the station's award winning documentary series, The View From Here.
+Catherine Stifter was Senior Producer at Capital Public Radio.
+She co-created and directed the station's award winning documentary series, The View From Here.
 Until she retired after 38 years in the business (the last six at CapRadio), Catherine worked in a wide variety of station-based, network and independent jobs in public media.
 Catherine shares Peabody Awards for her editorial work on Crossing East, the first public radio series on Asian American history, produced by Dmae Roberts and The DNA Files, a documentary series exploring the science of genetics and its ethical, social and legal implications, produced by SoundVision Productions.
 She helped bring NPR's Next Generation Radio Training Project to CapRadio.
-2017 will be its third year training promising journalism students from around the Central Valley.
+2018 will be its fourth year training promising journalism students from around the Central Valley.

 For 14 years, she was co-director of media for two national projects that supported collaborative partnerships between public media makers, educational institutions and non-profit organizations to cover health care issues in local communities with underserved and vulnerable populations.
 New Routes to Community Health and Sound Partners for Community Health produced hundreds of hours of radio, TV and Web-based content in English, Spanish and many other languages.
 Both projects were funded by The Robert Wood Johnson Foundation.